-For the past 12 years, I've helped a diverse set of organizations use the Web to build awareness and ongoing relationships with their target audiences.
+For more than 15 years, I've helped a diverse set of organizations use the Web to build awareness and ongoing relationships with their target audiences.

-As a consultant, I help organizations large and small think through Web and social media strategy, planning and projects.
-I also conduct research and provide Social Media 101 training for Chicago's Community Media Workshop, and I am a periodic contributor to the website of the Communications Network, a membership organization for communicators in philanthropy.
+As a consultant, I help organizations large and small think through Web strategy, planning, vendor selection and project management.
+I also conduct research on the future of news for Chicago's Community Media Workshop.
+Previously, I was a periodic contributor to the website of the Communications Network, a membership organization for communicators in philanthropy.

 Before becoming a consultant in September 2008, I worked at the Robert Wood Johnson Foundation, where I helped lead the launch of many projects to enhance RWJF's Web site and helped launch RWJF's social media efforts.

 How can I help you?

 Since August 2008, I have helped organizations large and small develop Web strategies and plans and launch Web sites and Web applications.
 Current and past clients include the Robert Wood Johnson Foundation, the Gaylord and Dorothy Donnelley Foundation, the Rasmuson Foundation, the John D. and Catherine T. MacArthur Foundation and Atlantic Philanthropies.